G-III Apparel Group (NASDAQ:GIII) Updates Q3 2022 Earnings Guidance

-G-III Apparel Group (NASDAQ:GIII) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.650-$1.750 for the period, compared to the Thomson Reuters consensus estimate of $1.640.
+G-III Apparel Group (NASDAQ:GIII) updated its third quarter 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of $1.650-$1.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.640.
 The company issued revenue guidance of $1 billion-$1 billion, compared to the consensus revenue estimate of $972.45 million.G-III Apparel Group also updated its FY 2022 guidance to $3.100-$3.200 EPS.

+Several research firms have recently weighed in on GIII.
+Zacks Investment Research upgraded shares of G-III Apparel Group from a hold rating to a strong-buy rating and set a $34.00 price objective for the company in a research report on Monday, September 6th.
+B. Riley increased their price objective on shares of G-III Apparel Group from $39.00 to $41.00 and gave the stock a buy rating in a research report on Tuesday, June 8th.
+Barclays increased their price objective on shares of G-III Apparel Group from $27.00 to $30.00 and gave the stock an underweight rating in a research report on Tuesday, June 8th.
+Finally, Telsey Advisory Group increased their price objective on shares of G-III Apparel Group from $33.00 to $38.00 and gave the stock a market perform rating in a research report on Tuesday, June 8th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating, two have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of Hold and a consensus target price of $33.29.

 About G-III Apparel Group